Cassini-UVIS/users_guide/03_calibration.md

 ```

 This background (0.118 counts) is shown as a dashed line in the EUV spectrum in the lower-left
-panel of <mark>Figure</mark> 3.3.
+panel of {numref}`fig:example-data-raw`.
 Given the integration time of 240 seconds, this equates to a background rate
-is 4.9e-4 counts per second – slightly larger than the predicted RTG signal from <mark>Figure</mark> 3.3.
+is 4.9e-4 counts per second – slightly larger than the predicted RTG signal from {numref}`fig:example-data-raw`.
 The EUV background value also appears to be a good estimate of the FUV channel (dashed line in
-the lower right panel of <mark>Figure</mark> 3.3), as it is consistent with the signal at the short- and long-wavelength ends of the FUV spectrum.
+the lower right panel of {numref}`fig:example-data-raw`), as it is consistent with the signal at the short- and long-wavelength ends of the FUV spectrum.
 Before calibrating the data, any anomalous or “evil” pixels need to be flagged.
 While the measured counts from these pixels are recorded in the data file, the associated elements of the calibration matrix are assigned the CORE_NULL value (-1) indicated in the PDS label file.
 To facilitate the interpolation across these invalid pixels, they will be replaced with a special value within the IDL environment (Not-a-Number or NaN):